 - Placental Abruption

 - Genetic Abnormalities of the fetus

 - Umbilical Cord Complications

-Placental insufficiency is likely in pregnancies that have early growth restriction, abnormal PAPP-a, free BHCG, MSAFP, or oligyhydramnios.
-A fetus with apparent abnormalities likely has a genetic cause for IUFD.
-A patient with a hematoma and bleeding may have placental abruption.
-However, many cases of second trimester IUFD do not present classically, and a clear cause of IUFD is not found.
+Placental insufficiency is likely in pregnancies that have early growth restriction, bleeding, or low amniotic fluid (oligohydramnios).
+A fetus with apparent abnormalities likely has a genetic or anatomic cause for IUFD.
+A patient with a hematoma and bleeding may also have placental abruption (separation).

 Carnegie Imaging for Women blogs are intended for educational purposes only and do not replace certified professional care.
 Medical conditions vary and change frequently.
 Please ask your doctor any questions you may have regarding your condition to receive a proper diagnosis or risk analysis.
 Thank you!